sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

 Login with your user credentials in the `Login`_ page of the Data Repository Service.

-If you do not have access, go to :ref:`Obtaining Access <general>` page for more information.
+If you do not have access, go to :ref:`Obtaining Access <get-access>` page for more information.